home-assistant/home-assistant.io/source/_integrations/volumio.markdown

 If it's not discovered, you can click on the `+` sign to add an integration and then click on **Volumio**, and finally input the host and port.

 <div class='note'>
-Volumio versions 2.799 and below do not have a unique id when manually configured, so you will not be able to rename your entity or add your device to a area.
+Volumio versions 2.799 and below do not have a unique id when manually configured, so you will not be able to rename your entity or add your device to an area.
 If discovery does not work for you, it is advised to upgrade Volumio before configuring.
 </div>